vamsis21/oyo_projects/README.md

 cifar10improved: exploring how batch normalization and data augmentation can be used to eke out nontrivial accuracy gains in cnns

-optimizing_mnist_feedforward: wrote a random architecture generator and used it to explore hyperparameter selection for feedforward networks and the effects on training time and accuracy
+optimizing_mnist_feedforward: wrote a random architecture generator and used it to explore hyperparameter selection and its effects on training time and accuracy